natsudaS/natsudaS/README.md

 </a>

 -----
-📫 Reach me via mail: sommerfeldria15@gmail.com or via [LinkedIn](https://www.linkedin.com/in/ria-sommerfeld-970b52209/).
+📫 Reach me via mail: sommerfeldria@proton.me or via [LinkedIn](https://www.linkedin.com/in/ria-sommerfeld-970b52209/).

 <!---
 natsudaS/natsudaS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.